How do people identify you online?

 - firstname.lastname@example.org / @hotmail.com / @outlook.com / @icloud.com / etc.?

-Most of our identifiers (a.k.a. addresses, or accounts, or names, or handles) look like these.
+Whether we call these our id’s, addresses, accounts or handles, most of our identifiers look like these.
 The bad news is these identifiers are not ours.
 They don’t belong to us.
 We are just borrowing some-name from some.company .

 If they so choose, some.company can block our account, or start charging for it, or give it to someone else, or change how “our” account works, or start posting adverts on it.
 They can mine “our” identifier for marketable metadata about ourself and our contacts, or censor what we can and can’t use it for, or sell the management of it to another company, or delete the data we stored there, or do anything else they choose.
-It’s not legally or practically ours, it’s one of their business assets, and they owe us no loyalty whatsoever.
-If it’s “free” then we and our attention are the product being sold to their real customers such as advertisers.
+It’s neither legally nor practically ours.
+It’s one of their business assets, and they owe us no loyalty whatsoever.
+If the service is “free” then we and our attention are the product being sold to their real customers such as advertisers.

 Most of us are trusting people expecting to live in a stable world.
 We trust it will just continue to work, for free, for as long as we want it.
-If we’re the president of the United States of America we might even expect some.company would treat us with special privilege.
+Especially if we’re the president of the United States of America .
 Oh, how the world proves us wrong.

 Owning One’s Identity